CrossBreezeNL/CrossGenerate/Documentation/docs/Examples/Microsoft_SSIS/Datavault/HubSat_package.md

 ##### Destination
 ###### Connection Manager
-The destination needs to be set to the template hub-sat table
+The destination needs to be set to the template Hub-Sat table.
 ![Destination connection manager](img/hubsat_destination_connection.png)

 ###### Mappings